precice/openfoam-adapter/README.md

 ```

 * For `read-data: Heat-Flux`, use `type: fixedGradient` for the `interface` in `0/T`.
-OpenFOAM requires that you also give a `gradient`, but the adapter will overwrite it.
+OpenFOAM requires that you also give a (redundant) `gradient`, but the adapter will overwrite it.
 ```c++
 interface
 {